-Ginko Ogino: Woman in a man’s world
+Ginko Ogino: A Trailblazer in a Man’s World

 Ginko Ogino gravestone